Ten professional services technology predictions for 2019 (part 1)

 XaaS is already showing signs of becoming the greatest revenue-booster, and research shows digitalization is set to drive productivity.
 And, according to global maturity benchmarking research, the outlook for the global professional services (PS) industry in 2018 was rosy.
 While the analysts gather data for this year’s report, we look ahead over the next 12 months with a run-down of the 10 top technology predictions.

-1. PSA will help organization win more business
+1. PSA will help organizations win more business

 This year, integrated, cloud-based solutions specifically for PSOs will become the silver bullet for managing sales opportunities by helping sales and service teams manage customer relationships better, while simultaneously mending schisms between them.
 By connecting seamlessly with customer relationship management (CRM) applications, PSO solutions will help organizations grow new business win rates and boost client profitability by showing them where to compete.

 Then the systems will help them win more work with more accurate proposals based on past project success.
 The secret lies in artificial intelligence (AI), machine learning and predictive analytics which are powering these new generation of solutions.

 2. Insights from abundant data will become less rare

 Using a dated, inflexible ERP is expensive to maintain and upgrade; it’s error-prone and doesn’t deliver instant visibility over data.
 A single, cloud-based solution for PSOs eliminates the need for expensive, disparate systems.
 And analytics dashboards help staff from any level pull out relevant data any time from any device, to get up-to-date insights about the important aspects of their business: profit, client, consultant project, whatever they need.